Malik Nabers: Early life

-Nabers attended Ovey Comeaux High School in Lafayette, Louisiana before transferring to Southside High School in Youngsville, Louisiana for his senior year.
+Nabers was born on July 28, 2003, in Lafayette, Louisiana.
+He attended Ovey Comeaux High School before transferring to Southside High School in Youngsville, Louisiana, for his senior year.
 He was unable to play football his senior year due to his transfer waiver being denied.
-In his final season of playing high school football, he had 58 receptions for 1,223 yards and 21 touchdowns.
+In his final season of playing high school football, he led the state of Louisiana with 58 receptions for 1,223 yards and 21 touchdowns.
 Nabers originally committed to Mississippi State University to play college football before switching to Louisiana State University (LSU).